Alexander Maconochie (penal reformer): Penal reformer

-Following the Molesworth committee's report, transportation to New South Wales was abolished in 1840, although it continued to other colonies.
+Following the Molesworth Committee's report, transportation to New South Wales was abolished in 1840 although it continued to other colonies.
 Disturbed at reports of conditions on Norfolk Island, Lord Normanby, Secretary of State for the Colonies, suggested that a new system should be used, and the superintendence given to an officer deeply concerned with the moral welfare of the convicts.
-Maconochie was recommended to put this new system in place.
+Maconochie was recommended to put the new system in place.

-In March 1840 he took up duties as commandant of the penal settlement at Norfolk Island and applied his penal principles.
+In March 1840 he took up duties as commandant of the penal settlement at Norfolk Island and applied his penal principles, known today as the "Mark System".
 Convicts were awarded 'marks' to encourage effort and thrift.
 Sentences were served in stages, each increasing in responsibility.
 Cruel punishments and degrading conditions were reduced, and convicts' sense of dignity was respected.
 Perhaps the fact that he had experienced the life of a prisoner himself played a part in his approach to his task.
 He was the only commandant with such an experience.

-These views contrasted greatly with the cruel conditions that had existed on Norfolk Island prior to Maconochie's arrival.
-He was not permitted to apply his principles to the 1,200 hardened twice-sentenced convicts, but only to the 600 newcomers sent directly from the United Kingdom and who were separated from the 'Old Hands'.
-His 'mark' system was not permitted to reduce a convict's sentence, and it was difficult to find other incentives.
+Those views contrasted greatly with the cruel conditions that had existed on Norfolk Island prior to Maconochie's arrival.
+He was not permitted to apply his principles to the 1,200 hardened twice-sentenced convicts but only to the 600 newcomers sent directly from the United Kingdom and who were separated from the 'Old Hands'.
+His Mark System was not permitted to reduce a convict's sentence, and it was difficult to find other incentives.
 His reforms were resisted by military guards, supervisors and constables (many of whom were ex-convicts) under his command.

 In particular, his deputy held views opposite to his own.
-In an exclusively male environment, he found he was unable to reduce the 'unnatural offence' of sodomy which was prevalent and which he continued to punish by flogging.
+In an exclusively male environment, he found he was unable to reduce the prevalent 'unnatural offence' of sodomy, and he continued to punish it by flogging.
 Criticism of his methods in Sydney and England led Governor Sir George Gipps to visit the island in 1843.
-He was favourably impressed with the condition of the convicts and the effectiveness of the 'marks' system, and reported that Maconochie's System of Moral Reform could work if carried through to its conclusion.
-However the order had already been given in the United Kingdom for Maconochie to be replaced.
+He was favourably impressed with the condition of the convicts and the effectiveness of the 'marks' system and reported that Maconochie's System of Moral Reform could work if carried through to its conclusion.

+However, the order had already been given in the United Kingdom for Maconochie to be replaced.
 Under the commandants who followed him, Norfolk Island reverted to being an object of terror under brutal masters.

 Almost 1,400 convicts had been discharged during Maconochie's term, and he always claimed that a high percentage did not offend again.
 He is known as the "Father of Parole".